dudenzz/bow_classifier/README.md

 # Bag of words convereter

-This repository consists of a simple document -> document vector converter Entire converter was written in Python3
+This repository consists of a simple document -> document vector converter.
+Entire converter was written in Python3.
-The converted set of document files is compatible with the LibSVM standard
+The converted set of document files is compatible with the LibSVM standard.

 Purpose of the repository:
    Contents of this repository are a supplementary resources for the offensive language filter project done for the student team project laboratories in Politechnika Poznańska.